carvalhochris/WPurity/readme.md

 * Click the Send button to send the request to the demo app's API endpoint.
 * The response will be a list of JSON objects containing the sanitized list of posts from the https://unlockyoursound.com/wp-json/wp/v2/posts endpoint.

-Note that you'll need to replace https://unlockyoursound.com/wp-json/wp/v2/posts with the actual URL of the WordPress REST API endpoint you want to retrieve the sanitized list of posts from.
+Replace 'unlockyoursound.com' with your Wordpress domain

+## Use the Live API

+Now that you have tested the API, you can use it in your own projects.

+## Spin up your own instance

-## Installation
+### Installation
 Clone the repository

 ```